Live has two limitations for use with MPE controllers like LinnStrument:

 The wonderful Kyma 7 fully supports LinnStrument's MPE mode.
 Click here for a page on Symbolic Sound's site containing details.

-Their web site claims MPE compatibility.
+Their web site claims MPE compatibility for both products.

 Their web site claims MPE compatibility for these three products: https://tal-software.com/